-We are periodically examined by the SEC for compliance with the 1940 Act.
+We will be periodically examined by the SEC for compliance with the federal securities laws, including the 1940 Act.

 Qualifying Assets

 Under the 1940 Act, a BDC may not acquire any asset other than assets of the type listed in Section 55(a) of the 1940 Act, which are referred to as qualifying assets, unless, at the time the acquisition is made, qualifying assets represent at least 70% of the BDC's total assets.
 The principal categories of qualifying assets relevant to our business are the following: